-Active riding and basic maneuvers are the foundation of your ATV ride.
-Without basic skills, it's impossible to move to this level- active riding.
+Active riding and basic maneuvers are the foundation of your ride.
+Without basic skills, it's impossible to move to this level - active riding.
 These are your basic maneuvers:

+- Mounting the TRV (Operator)

-- Mounting the ATV
+- Mounting the TRV (Passenger)

 - · Starting the Engine

-- Starting a Cold Engine
+- · Starting a Cold Engine

 - · Shifting

 - · Braking/Stopping

-- · Parking
+- Parking

-- Dismounting the ATV
+- · Dismounting the TRV